 Main Page Content

-The Windsor and Essex County Living Wage is $15.15 per hour.
+The Windsor and Essex County Living Wage for 2020 is

 About the Windsor and Essex County Living Wage Program

-The Windsor and Essex County Living Wage Program was adapted from the previous Pathway to Potential Living Wage Program.
-The purpose of the program is to raise awareness about the true cost of living in Windsor and Essex County, and to advance policies, partnerships, and practices that promote health and wellbeing for our community.
-The program aims to provide education about what al living wage is and why its important.
+The purpose of the Windsor and Essex County Living Wage program is to raise awareness about the true cost of living in Windsor and Essex County, and to advance policies, partnerships, and practices that promote health and wellbeing for our community.
+The program aims to provide education about what a living wage is and why it’s important.
 It also encourages local employers to become Living Wage Certified.

 What is a Living Wage?